nus-oss/cs3281-AY1617S2-website/students/AY1617S2/jamosTay/JamosTay-Resume.md

 PowerPointLabs is a free, open source plugin written in C# which makes creating engaging PowerPoint presentations easy.

+* Worked as a core member in a team of 6, implementing features and doing bug fixes over the course of a semester.
+Co-wrote one major features with a coworker (Crop Lab).
+* Project received an Honourable Mention award at the 10th STePs, a public event within the faculty that allows students to showcase projects.

 [Contributions to Plugin](https://github.com/PowerPointLabs/PowerPointLabs/pulls?utf8=%E2%9C%93&q=author%3Ajamos-tay)<br>
 [Contributions to Website](https://github.com/PowerPointLabs/PowerPointLabs-Website/pulls?utf8=%E2%9C%93&q=author%3Ajamos-tay)